-1.8.1 For Discharges Mixed with Non-Stormwater
+1.9.1 Stormwater Discharges Mixed with Non-Stormwater

-Stormwater discharges that are mixed with non-stormwater discharges, other than those mixed with allowable non-stormwater discharges listed in Part 1.3 and/or those mixed with a discharge authorized by a different OPDES permit and/or a discharge that doesn't require OPDES authorization, are not eligible for coverage under this Permit.
+Stormwater discharges that are mixed with non-stormwater discharges, other than those mixed with allowable non-stormwater discharges listed in Part 1.3 and/or those mixed with a discharge authorized by a different OPDES permit and/or a discharge that does not require OPDES authorization, are not eligible for coverage under this permit.

-1.8.2 For Stormwater Discharges Associated with Construction Activity
+1.9.2 Stormwater Discharges Associated with Construction Activity

-Stormwater discharges associated with construction activity disturbing one acre or more, or that are part of a larger common plan of development or sale if the larger common plan will ultimately disturb one acre or more, are not eligible for coverage under this Permit, unless in conjunction with mining activities or landfill sites as specified in Part 11, Sector J and Sector L of this Permit.
+Stormwater discharges associated with construction activity disturbing one acre or more, or that are part of a larger common plan of development or sale if the larger common plan will ultimately disturb one acre or more, are not eligible for coverage under this permit, unless in conjunction with mining activities or landfill sites as specified in Part 10, Sector J and Sector L of this permit.

-1.8.3 For Discharges Currently or Previously Covered by Another Permit
+1.9.3 Discharges Currently or Previously Covered by Another Permit